Menopause Mondays: Insomnia – Not Sleeping Beauty!

 Also a result of hormone changes are hot flashes.
 According to the North American Menopause Society, 75% of women experience hot flashes, and they definitely contribute to insomnia.
 A decline in core temperature is essential for falling asleep, so anything that raises your temperature in the middle of the night will combat that, especially something as uncomfortable as hot flashes!

-There are many different types of HRT to choose from, and that is a conversation you need to have with your menopause specialist, with your Menopause Symptoms Chart in hand.
 I wish the remedy to all menopause symptoms was as easy as eating a spoiled apple, but once you find your path to hormone happiness, you can live happily ever after (and start dreaming again!).

 Always remember: Suffering in silence is OUT!
 Reaching out is IN.